Automation-Research-Team/aist_phoxi_camera/README.md

 - **device** -- Specify gripper device.
 Currently `robotiq_85`, `robotiq_140` and `robotiq_hande` are supported. (default: `robotiq_85`)
 - **prefix** -- Specify a prefix string for identifying a specific device from multiple grippers. (default: `a_bot_gripper_`)

 The gripper will be automatically calibrated by fully opening and then fully closing its fingers.
-Encoder readings at the both ends are redorded by the controller and will be used in the subsequent grasping tasks.
+Encoder readings at the both ends are recorded by the controller and will be used in the subsequent grasping tasks.

 Now, you can make a connection to the action server of the controller from any action clients of [control_msgs](http://wiki.ros.org/control_msgs)::[GripperCommand](http://docs.ros.org/en/api/control_msgs/html/action/GripperCommand.html) type.
 The simplest way for testing is invoking [actionlib](http://wiki.ros.org/actionlib)'s `axclient` by:
 ```